Skip to Content

 When your plants are small, they need a lot of water.
 The seedlings also need a lot of water to germinate.
 However, once the plants are established, they are fairly drought tolerant.

-We have had an absolutely wacky growing season this year with extended periods of drought and then periods of heavy rain.
+We have had absolutely wacky growing seasons with extended periods of drought and then periods of heavy rain.
 The sunflowers have been flexible and have grown beautifully no matter what the conditions are.

 I always try to let mother nature water the garden, but obviously that doesn’t always work.
-When we haven’t had rain in 24 hours or so (48 hours or so if it isn’t obscenely hot out), I will water all of my plants by hand with rain water or using the hose.
+When we haven’t had rain in 48-72 hours or so, I will water all of my in-ground, non-native plants by hand with rain water or using the hose.

 watering a sunflower plant